pscl4rke/uk-national-calendar/README.md

     [general]
     title = Welly Wanging World Cup Final

+In addition a `usually` key can be given which declares the name of a month in which the event often occurs.
+Tooling can use this to ignore undefined events a long way into the future.

 For each year there is a section.
 The section must contain either a `date` key formatted as an ISO 8601 date for a single-day event,